 In the dating world, texting has plenty of advantages.
 For example, the reminder text: "Looking forward to tomorrow night.
 Pick you up at 7.”
 Or my personal favorite, the follow-up text to express continued interest: “Thanks again for a fun night.
 Hope to see you again soon!”
 But texting is a double-edged sword that, if mishandled, can ruin your chances with someone faster than your thumbs can type “r u free 2night?”

-Now that those are out of the way, here is my list of 5 ways texting can ruin your dating life:
+Now that those are out of the way, here is my list of five ways texting can ruin your dating life:

 1. Lazy Texting